Kaiser-Yang/blink-cmp-git/README.md

 ## Reload Cache

-There are many cases will make the cache out of date.
+There are many cases that will make the cache invalid.
 For example, if your `cwd` is in a repository, later you switch your `cwd` to another repository, the cache will use the first repository's result.
 To solve this problem, there is a command to reload the cache: `BlinkCmpGitReloadCache`.
-This command will clear all the cache and if `use_items_pre_cache` is enabled (default to `true`), it will pre-cache again.
+This command will clear the cache.

 `blink-cmp-git` will create a auto command which uses `should_reload_cache` to determine whether or not to reload cache when entering insert mode.